 The relevant census entries indicate the following:

 1841: Joseph Brooke a cotton manufacturer was living at Limefield house aged thirty years with his wife Anne of the same age and their four children John, Joseph, Anne and Henry together with four servants.

 1851: Joseph Brooke still lived at Limefield but with his second wife Sarah (Dalton).
 His first wife Anne died on 29 July 1849 aged just forty three years and just two months after the birth of her youngest child Arthur on 27 May 1849.
 There were five children there at this time John, Mary, Eleanor and Emma.
 Emma Francis Brooke (1844-1926), the fifth child of Joseph and Anne became notable for her writings – see the Brooke family page for more on this.

 1861: Joseph Brooke was still resident but with no wife present on the census day.
 He had one child and two adult children living with him, the youngest was nine year old Florence Dalton Brooke whose mother was Sarah Dalton, Joseph’s second wife, together with five servants.

 1871: Joseph Brooke was still at Limefield with three adult offspring who were Henry aged thirty years, Mary Eleanor aged twenty eight years and Emma Frances aged twenty six years along with four servants.
 Joseph died in 1872.
-His second wife Sarah lived until 1891 but it is not known where she was on the 1861 and 1871 censuses of Limefield.
+His second wife Sarah lived until 1891 but it is not known where she was on the 1861,1871 and 1881 censuses.

 1881: Alfred Higgins aged thirty five years lived at Limefield with his brother Henry aged thirty seven years and who was the head of the house.
 There was also a younger brother named Arthur who was aged twenty nine years.
 All three brothers were cotton machine makers and were unmarried.
 They had two servants.